CraftAcademyLabs/coach-guides/weeks/week_6.md

 ### Guide

 ### Head Coach : Thomas
-#### First line: Magnus and Faraz
+#### First line: Oliver and Faraz
 Let's be strict with the support protocol AND who is giving support.
 Communicate who is in charge in morning scrum AND on Slack.

 Mob Discussion sessions will be held every other day.

 - **Monday:**
-  - [ ] Introduce the week lab - Thomas
-  - [ ] Design sprint led by team coach - Magnus and Faraz
+  - [ ] Morning: Design sprint led by team coach - Oliver and Faraz
-  - [ ] Afternoon: How to consume an API both in Rails and JS - Thomas (StarWars API)
+  - [ ] Afternoon: How to consume an API's both in Rails and JS - Thomas (StarWars API - start with pure ruby, then Rails, then JS)

 - **Tuesday:**
-  - [ ] Morning: In depth Rails demo: Authentication & Authorization (Devise + Pundit) - Thomas
+  - [ ] Morning: In depth Rails demo: Authentication & Authorization (Devise + basic authorization using booleans) - Thomas Part 1
-  - [ ] Afternoon: Mobsession CI (Semaphore, mention Travis and CircleCI) - Magnus ? (already done in week 5?)
+  - [ ] Afternoon: In depth Rails demo: Authentication & Authorization (Pundit) - Thomas Part 2

 - **Wednesday:**
   - [ ] OAuth demo (Facebook - very basic OAuth for web apps) - Oliver (will use one of the teams codebase but prepare a boilerplate just in case)